 Useful tip: Cut out the damaged area with a drywall saw, making it square or rectangle.
 In this manner, you can cut the patch easily and fit it into place easily.
 Use an L-square to mark the cut lines on the wall and on the drywall sheet.

-How to fix a large hole in drywall
+How to fix a large hole or punch in drywall

 First of all, you need to assess the damaged area.
 Therefore, if the hole in the wall is larger than 4”, then you need to make it square or rectangle and install a backing support.
 Nevertheless, before doing all these steps, you really need to check if behind the hole are pipes or electric cables, otherwise you might make the damage even worse.